Social Media Trend Analysis: How to Evaluate and Act on Trends

 • Will our audience see this as authentic or opportunistic?

-Brands can damage their credibility by jumping on trends that clearly don't fit their identity.
-Conversely, brands that consistently find their unique angle on trends build a reputation for being both current and authentic.
+Brands damage their credibility by jumping on trends that clearly don't fit their identity.
+The ones that consistently find their own angle build a reputation for being both current and authentic.

-Finally, estimate whether the effort is worth the potential return.
-Consider:
+Estimate whether the effort is worth the potential return before committing:

 • Expected reach based on similar trend content performance